interglobalvision/text-adventure/story.md

 ##[4] Front space - Center

 You stand at a table.
-It has a thin luan plywood tabletop.
+It has a 1/4 inch Sandeply tabletop and 3 chairs around it.
 There are two tablets at either head of the table.
 One tablet is showing VIDEOS and the other has a list of WEBSITES.
 Standing on the center of the table is a large flat screen MONITOR.

+To the WEST are two framed works.
+To the NORTHWEST, a video projection and a triptych.
+To the NORTHEAST corner a photographic print and a video.
+In the EAST is the exit, the SOUTHEAST a painting and an office.
+To the SOUTHWEST is another office and the way to the back space of the gallery.

 `> VIDEOS`